sameerabalay/Dockless_Mobility/README.md

 #### Data Format

+##### Dockless Mobility Data
 City of Austin transportation department updates their dockless mobility data every hour on their Open Data Portal.
 For aggregration purposes they created a citywide hexagonal grid(cell) with each edge of grid of length 500ft.
 Each grid is a cell with a unique id.
+Full set of fields and description can be found at https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

 Each trip has origin cell and destination cell id.
 Few of the important fields in the dataset :

      - ID - Unique trip identifier
      - Device ID - Unique ID for the device used to complete the trip